 You’ve mastered washing your hands to your favorite song twice.
 You’ve caught up on all your secret-pleasure YouTube dives and Netflix shows.

 You’ve counted the number of wood floor planks in your bedroom, maybe even in your entire apartment?
-And then turn and see your pile of text books in the corner and wonder: when and how will I let the high school beast back out of its coronavirus cage?
+And then turn see your pile of SAT/ACT books in the corner and wonder: when and how will I let the 11th grade beast back out of its coronavirus cage?

 We feel you.
-Here is a quick guide to making 10th grade (or 9th grade) your best grade yet – from home.
+Here is a quick guide to making 11th grade your best grade yet – from home.

 Try this simple meditation right now.
 Meditation is an extremely skillful practice for taming anxiety and connecting to yourself.